dahuerfanov/bees/README.md

 python run_bee_exp.py --dataset_root data/honeybee/ --learning_rate 0.0004
 ```

-Here we can see how the model evolves during training on validation samples:
+Here we can see how the model evolves during training on validation samples.
+Red dots are model detections, green dots are ground truth points and the heat map represents detection confidence (darker meaning more confident):

 ![val_viz](https://github.com/user-attachments/assets/27bd6309-88a0-4c9f-89c3-05222cfd649f)